petergeneric/thief-dark-project-controller-mod/README.md

 --------
 - Friendly radial menus for weapons and inventory
 - Keyboard/mouse radial supprt
+- Extensive support for advanced haptics on Dualsense (including via bluetooth), and rumble
 - Time slows when the menu is open
 - D-Pad navigation of key menus
 - Optional automatic key management (where the mission makes it possible), based off [Sarcoth's excellent J4F Keychain](https://github.com/saracoth/newdark-mods/releases/latest).